ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 ### Connective Inquiry

-* Studying various fields and letting it peculate in your head
+* Study various fields and let it peculate in your head
 * Boost: Take a few disparate resources/facts/tools and see how they could be used to solve a problem

 ### Thinking Wrong